 Claire began Irish dancing at age five, with the encouragement of her Dublin-native mother, who had no idea she was effectively starting a lifelong obsession for Claire (oops).
-Competing with the McTeggart school in Colorado, she danced at the World Irish Dancing Championships multiple times, placed as high as top three in the Western region, and competed in Ireland, Scotland, and throughout North America.
+Competing with the McTeggart school in Colorado, she qualified to compete at the World Irish Dancing Championships multiple times, placed as high as top three in the Western region, and competed in Ireland, Scotland, and throughout North America.
 Despite a successful competitive career, Claire is happiest when performing in non-competitive spheres.
 Over the years, she has performed in countless variety shows, plays, and musicals--including performances with The Chieftains at The Paramount Theater in Denver.
 When Claire discovered Seattle Irish Dance Company, she knew she'd found kindred souls.

 Claire holds a Master's degree in Global Health from the University of Washington, and studied Neuroscience at Colorado College, where she completed her thesis on the effect dancing has on the brain.
 She currently works at the National CASA Association, and spends her free time writing a zine about feminist data analysis.
 Claire co-directs rehearsals and performances, serving as an artistic associate and dance captain for SIDC.

 Lauren Carroll, TCRG

 Carlye is passionate about dance education, and studied under Anne Green Gilbert, completing the Summer Institute for Teachers focused on Brain Compatible Dance Education.
-Carlye has taught various forms of dance in public schools, after school programs, and pre professional dance academies.Carlye holds a BA in Sociology from the University of British Columbia, and works as a digital designer.
-She’s most interested in designing websites and marketing for other dance professionals, to enable them to grow their brands and businesses.
+Carlye holds a BA in Sociology from the University of British Columbia, and works as a digital designer.
+She currently lives with her husband and dog in Edinburgh, Scotland.